Khara-bb/slonser-selfxss-labs/lab2/README.md

-# Self-XSS + CSFR login Chain Exploit Lab
+# Self-XSS + CSRF login Chain Exploit Lab

 This lab demonstrates a self xss CSRF chain chain can be abused with credentialless iframes.